phphleb/maskolog/readme.md

 When I joined a second relatively large company and faced the same requirement to mask logs on production servers, it became clear that this application security issue was broader and warranted a public library.
 This repository implements the concrete rules we needed to roll out across projects.

 + **Masking sensitive data in logs**.
 Masking is flexible and can be applied globally or selectively.
 You can also designate specific Monolog handlers on the same logger to bypass masking.
-+ **Masking data in error messages**.
-Thrown exceptions can be masked while reusing the logger’s existing configuration.
 + **Masking configuration data in exceptions**.
 Logged errors may include environment settings, tokens, and other secrets.
 This logger locates such values in the context and masks them by value.

 This library is intended for corporate environments; you should be familiar enough to handle installation and usage details not covered in this brief guide.